idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 │   └── Modules/
 │       ├── Configuration            ← shared config module
 │       ├── Shared/
-│       │   └── Util/                ← utility modules (accessible by both sides)
+│       │   └── Util/                ← utility modules (both sides)
 │       ├── Server/
-│       │   └── Util/                ← server-only utility modules
+│       │   └── Util/                ← server-only utilities
 │       └── Client/
-│           └── Util/                ← client-only utility modules
+│           └── Util/                ← client-only utilities
 ├── ClientSkills/
 │   └── Base/
 │       └── Punch/
 │           └── C_Punch              ← client skill module
-├── Data/
 └── Remotes/
     └── Packets                      ← shared Packets module

 ServerScriptService/
-├── CharacterClass/
-├── ServerLogic/
-│   └── Script
 ├── ServerSkills/
 │   └── Punch/
 │       └── S_Punch                  ← server skill module
-└── SkillHandler/
-    └── UniHandler                   ← server dispatcher
+└── UniHandler                       ← server dispatcher (Script)

 StarterPlayer/
 └── StarterPlayerScripts/
-    └── Controllers/
-        ├── MovementController
     └── UniReplicator                ← client dispatcher (LocalScript)
 ```

-> **This is just one working example.** The only hard requirements are that `UniHandler` runs as a server Script and `UniReplicator` runs as a LocalScript.
-Everything else — folder names, nesting depth, how you group skills — is up to you, as long as the paths are listed in `Configuration`.
+> **This is one working example.** The only hard requirements are that `UniHandler` runs as a server `Script` and `UniReplicator` runs as a `LocalScript`.
+Everything else — folder names, nesting depth, grouping — is up to you, as long as the paths are registered in `Configuration`.

-Skill modules can be flat or nested inside their container; the recursive search handles both:
+Skill modules can be flat or nested inside their container; the recursive search in both handlers handles both patterns:

 ```
--- Flat
+-- Flat (all at root of the container)
 ServerSkills/
 ├── S_Punch
+├── S_Kick
-└── S_Kick
+└── S_Dash

--- Nested by skill name (as in the reference setup) ServerSkills/
+-- Nested by skill name (reference setup style) ServerSkills/
 ├── Punch/
 │   └── S_Punch
-└── Kick/
+├── Kick/
-    └── S_Kick
+│   └── S_Kick
+└── Dash/
+    └── S_Dash
 ```

+Both layouts work.
+Mix them freely within the same container.

+---

 ### 2. Naming Convention